aiproductguy/Unichat.Ra/README.md

    ```

 > [!NOTE]
-> Make sure to use Vite 5.x as newer versions may have compatibility issues with some dependencies.
+> Make sure to use Vite 5.x and the exact version of paneforge (0.0.6) to avoid compatibility issues.

 ### Quick Start with Docker 🐳